jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 #### Health check

+When the application is composed by independent (business) components, sometimes some component could fail or not work as expected.
+In these scenarios, it's so useful not showing those components if they aren't work well.
+This capability can be implemented managing status events (loaded, ready) so that, initially the Microfrontends will be hidden until the ready events associated to them are catched.

-There is a capability that could be implemented by the Microfrontend Loader component consisting on not showing a Microfrontend till the ready event is fired by the Microfrontend.
-If the event isn't received in a defined seconds, the Microfrontend Loader could show a default component or another Microfrontend or do nothing visible for the user.
+There is a capability that could be implemented by the Microfrontend Loader.
+Once the Microfrontend Loader has received the main file of the Microfrontend and it has generated an ID for this Microfrontend, it waits for a ready event fired by this Microfrontend (containing the ID generated).
+When this event is received, the Microfrontend Loader shows the Microfrontend.
+If the event isn't received in a configured number of seconds, the Microfrontend Loader could show a default component, another Microfrontend or do nothing visible for the user and log the error to the backend layer in order to be analyzed

 By this way, the user doesn't realize that something could be wrong.
 For instance, think about in sites like Amazon where some components don't appear sometimes but you don't perceive that anthing isn't working well.